pgaljan/blog/EC2-Instance-Explorer.md

 If you use the dashboard in M365, it should refresh weekly sometime on Sunday.
 I pull pricing data for US East, since that region is most likely to have all instance types, and relative prices based on location are relatively easy to derive.
 I can look into adding more regions, or replacing US-East with another region.

 ## Next Steps
 There are obvious next steps for a dashboard like this - I could add other EC2 product families like NAT gateway, egress, transfer etc, but most of my immediate efforts are being placed in building excel-based solutions that build incrementally on this dataset.
-If you'd like to collaborate or If you have suggestions, please reach out.
+If you'd like to collaborate or If you have suggestions, please feel free to [contribute](https://github.com/pgaljan/EC2-Instance-Explorer) and reach out.